-Template title pages and declaration pages are shown in the next two pages of this appendix.
+The Research Project Agreement is shown in the next pages of this appendix.

 Students can publish work from a Research Project before or after it is submitted for examination.
 The published work must not refer to the fact that the work is (or will be) part of the examination for a higher degree.
 In some cases, the University's regulations on intellectual property rights may restrict what can be published.